cadouthat/shade-timer/README.md

 * Roller shade capable of opening/closing with a single toggle

 # Environment
-* Arduino IDE for build/upload
+* Arduino IDE for target device build/upload
 * Bazel for running unit tests

 # Related Links